Cybersecurity Programs in Idaho

 - Cybersecurity Symposium: The University of Idaho’s Center for Secure and Dependable Systems sponsors an annual gathering of academics, industry leaders and government officials in Coeur d’Alene.
 Students gain entry for half the ticket price, which gets them access to a full day of workshops plus two days of research presentations.

-- Idaho Cybersecurity Interdependencies Workshop: Since 2014, the Idaho Bureau of Homeland Security and the Pacific Northwest Economic Region Center for Disaster Resilience have joined forces to host workshops that help government staff, small business owners and tech workers coalesce around a shared plan for responding to hacks against the state’s infrastructure.
+- 2019 Idaho Cybersecurity Interdependencies Summit: Since 2014, the Idaho Bureau of Homeland Security and the Pacific Northwest Economic Region Center for Disaster Resilience have joined forces to host workshops that help government staff, small business owners and tech workers coalesce around a shared plan for responding to hacks against the state’s infrastructure.

 There are actually a good number of jobs in cyber security in Idaho.
 Don’t assume, however, that they’re all in the capital.
 According to 2015 figures from the U.S. Bureau of Labor Statistics (BLS), Pocatello had the fourth-highest concentration of information security analysts in the country, thanks in part to the presence of ON Semiconductor, the largest employer in the city that wasn’t a school or hospital.
 By the end of the decade, Pocatello will probably have the highest concentration of security analysts in the country.
 That’s because in 2016, the FBI began shuttering data centers across the country and migrating information to one massive new secure data facility in…you guessed it, Pocatello.
 Soon thereafter, cyber security contractors Buchanan & Edwards opened a branch there, bringing even more cyber security jobs to the area.